vapor/jwt-kit/Sources/JWTKit/Docs.docc/index.md

 ## MLDSA

 Hidden behind the `@_spi(PostQuantum)` flag, JWTKit supports MLDSA (Module-Lattice-Based Digital Signature Algorithm), a post-quantum signature scheme based on the CRYSTALS-DILITHIUM algorithm.
 It is currently behind an SPI flag because, while the MLDSA signature scheme is [standardized by NIST](https://nvlpubs.nist.gov/nistpubs/fips/nist.fips.204.pdf), its [usage in JWT](https://www.ietf.org/archive/id/draft-ietf-cose-dilithium-04.html) is still in draft state, and, while unlikely, may change before being finalized.
-Therefore JWTKit reserves the ability to make breaking changes to this API without until the usage of MLDSA in JWT is finalized.
+Therefore JWTKit reserves the ability to make breaking changes to this API until the usage of MLDSA in JWT is finalized.

 > Note:
 > MLDSA is only available on macOS 26+.